JorisPaarde/ICanBan/README.md

 settings for darkmode did not display correctly. added inner html change.
-On ipad in portrait mode the canban item controls did not display correctly. adjusted media query. error message when clicking on text area of a canban item. added != statement.
+On ipad in portrait mode the canban item controls did not display correctly. adjusted media query. error message when clicking on text area of a canban item. added != statement. item not deleted when clicking delete modal. added parameter to function.